What are glow plugs and what do they do?

 Why are glow plugs important?

 You may have heard the myth that diesel engines don’t start in winter, but it’s not exactly true.
 Diesel fuel can become gelatinous at extremely low temperatures, which can potentially make starting an engine very difficult, but modern diesel engines are capable of starting in even the Winnipegest of winters thanks to technologies like the glow plug.
-If you’re worried about keeping your car in tip-top shape this winter, check out these winter maintenance tips.

 Understanding your glow plugs